thomsen85/IM-WANTEDD/docs/protocol.markdown

 </details>

+### Drone Storage
+Each drone has a table of beacon pings.
+Each row contains the IP address of the drone, beacon identifier, the coordinates of the drone and calculated distance about a ping result.
+Each time a drone successfully pings a beacon, a new row is added.

 ### Flow of a Single Drone

 All drones have a pre-determined protocol to follow during the simulation.
 Figure 1 displays how a drone reacts to different events.
 While these events are happening, each drone will still follow a set path, try to connect to a beacon and try to establish a connection with a drone or a central hub.